 Yes friends, in a city famous for its beefsteak alla Fiorentina, lampredotto (the stomachs of 4 bovine animals) and tripe, vegan restaurants are popping up everywhere.
-It’s true, Tuscany is finally conquering the vegan world and, in this article, we will show you the best vegan restaurants in Florence, Italy.
+It’s true, Tuscany is finally conquering the vegan world and, in this article I’ll show you the best vegan restaurants in Florence, Italy.

 Planning a trip to Italy right now?
 Don’t miss this Florence travel guide.
-We’re delighted to introduce Simone from Lovin Italy, who is full of Florence insider knowledge, and has written this guide to Vegan and vegetarian restaurants in Florence.
+I’m delighted to introduce Simone from Lovin Italy, who is full of Florence insider knowledge and has written this guide to Vegan and vegetarian restaurants in Florence.
 Bon appetite!

 1. L’OV Osteria Vegetariana Vegan Instagram location in Florence – Piazza del Carmine

 If you’re looking for an Instagram location, this is the place to go!
 The beautiful location, in the heart of the Oltrarno, and the never obvious furnishing make it a holiday go-to destination.
 The OV Vegetarian Inn puts a twist on the standard vegan Italian menu set-up: it doesn’t offer appetisers, first and second courses, but instead lists only two menus: Before and After.

 2. La Raccolta, Via Giacomo Leopardi, 2R Cafe – Vegetarian restaurant, bar and market